 Rare Breed Conservation

-Grassroots has worked closely for many years with the Rare Breeds Survival Trust and in more recent years has been instrumental in establishing and populating the National Breed Monitoring System for the Defra Farm Animal Genetic Resources (FAnGR) committee.
+Grassroots has worked closely for many years with the Rare Breeds Survival Trust in the UK and the Livestock Conservancy in the US.
+It was instrumental in establishing and populating the UK National Breed Monitoring System.

 The Rare Breeds Survival Trust (RBST) is the umbrella organisation working to help ensure the survival of all our native breeds of farm livestock.
 They classify those breeds according to the ‘risk of extinction’ into categories 1 to 5, and then they monitor the remaining native breeds.
 Grassroots provide software systems to all but 4 of the breeds on RBST Watch List (Category 1 to 5) plus 13 of the native breeds.